RedHatInsights/cloud-connector/README.md

 the routable name of the dispatch destination, and the value is an object of arbitrary key-value pairs, as reported by the worker process.

-The `tags` object includes an arbitrary number of key-value pairs, as reported by the client.
+The `tags` object includes an arbitrary number of key-value pairs where the key and value are both strings, as reported by the client.
 The field is optional, so it may be omitted.

 A complete example of a `ConnectionStatus` message: